Day 1 You'll See:

 Top of the Rock - Start your fun-filled holiday performance trip off with a bird’s eye view of the NYC skyline at the Rockefeller Center, one of NYC’s most famous landmarks.
 Rockefeller Center is home to so many businesses it has its own zip code!
 Take an elevator up to the popular LED-lit Top of the Rock, where you’ll enjoy exhilarating 360-degree views of Central Park and the awe-inspiring panorama of the dazzling city skyline from three observation decks.
 There will also be an option to stroll over to comfortable viewing options on the 67th, 69th, and 70th floors.
 All three vantage points will offer incredible panoramic views above the heart of Manhattan.
 On a clear day, you can see all the way into Pennsylvania, Connecticut, Massachusetts, and New Jersey!

 Lunch at Joe’s Pizza - Joe’s Pizza is a New York City classic, a Greenwich Village institution that has been serving up classic New York slices for over 37 years.
 It's also a great place for your group to grab an authentic NYC lunch!
 This eatery is a classic NY slice joint, the real deal, run by real deal owner Pozzuoli who still operates the restaurant daily himself at 75 years of age.
-Joe’s Pizza has been a perennial top 10 listing for a decade and has been called the Best of New York and a Quintessential NY Slice by New York Mag.
-GQ Magazine named this One of the Best 25 Pizza’s on Earth in 2009, giving you all the more reason to stop by and see what it’s all about.
+Joe’s Pizza has been a perennial top 10 listings for a decade and has been called the Best of New York and a Quintessential NY Slice by New York Mag.
+GQ Magazine named this one of the Best 25 Pizza’s on Earth in 2009, giving you all the more reason to stop by and see what it’s all about.
 The menu is simple and straightforward, order a Cheese, Fresh Mozzarella, or Sicilian Square pie or slice and pair it with classic drinks and salads available daily!

 Radio City Christmas Spectacular - Since you are here to kick off the holidays and perform in one of the most Santa-filled parades in America, it only seems right that you see one of New York’s other biggest Christmas spectaculars, the Radio City Christmas Spectacular!
 Head over to Radio City Music Hall, the world's largest indoor theater, built in 1932, that annually hosts this spectacular celebration considered to be one of the most "dynamic, challenging, and magical" performances of the season!
 Enjoy the very talented Rockettes, a thrilling 3D ride through the NY skyline with Santa in his immersive wonderland, ice skaters, dancing teddy bears, over a dozen Santas, a living nativity scene, and classic Christmas songs such as the "Nutcracker" and "Here Comes Santa Claus".
 This is one amazing and action-packed performance you won’t soon forget!